-- 5.1 Lead Hazard Reductions - 5.1.1 Applicability: The lead hazard reductions of PCC 24.55.205.C.1 apply to structures built before January 1, 1978. - 5.1.2 Date Structure Built: The date the structure was built will be based on BDS permit application records; if there is a conflict between BDS records and the Assessor records, the BDS permit application records prevail.
-If the customer claims that the structure was built after January 1, 1978, despite BDS or Assessor records showing an older date, then the customer has the burden of providing documentation showing the age of the structure, which BDS will evaluate on a case-by-case basis. - 5.1.3 Lead Hazard Reduction exemptions for pre-1978 structures: - 5.1.3.1 Exemption for structures determined to have lead-free exteriors: In order to confirm that a pre-1978 structure does not contain leadbased paint and is exempt from the lead hazard reduction requirements of PCC 24.55.205.C.1, a limited, exterior scope, lead-based paint inspection report complying with Appendix B must be submitted to and approved by BDS prior to the start of demolition or deconstruction.

-- 5.1.3.2 Exemption for an unsafe or hazardous structure: If BDS staff determine that a structure meets the requirements for the exemption as an unsafe or hazardous structure as described in PCC 24.55.205.C.6., then the applicant will be exempt from following the lead hazard reduction requirements of PCC.24.55.205.C.1. - 5.1.4 Lead-Based Paint (LBP) Certifications: The on-site person performing lead hazard reduction activities of PCC 24.55.205.C.1 on a pre-1978 structure must have one of the following certifications: Abatement Worker, Lead Abatement Supervisor, Project Designer or Lead-Based Paint Renovator.
-See Appendix C for more information on required certifications. - 5.1.5 Horizontal/Vertical Containment: To minimize exposure to neighboring properties during the removal of exterior painted materials, either non-woven geotextile fabric or 6-mil plastic sheeting must be placed on the ground at the base of the exterior wall and extended at least 10 feet beyond the perimeter of the structure or work area.
+- 5.1 Lead Hazard Reductions - 5.1.1 Applicability: The lead hazard reductions of PCC 24.55.205.C.2 apply to structures built before January 1, 1978. - 5.1.2 Date Structure Built: The date the structure was built will be based on BDS permit application records; if there is a conflict between BDS records and the Assessor records, the BDS permit application records prevail.
+If the customer claims that the structure was built after January 1, 1978, despite BDS or Assessor records showing an older date, then the customer has the burden of providing documentation showing the age of the structure, which BDS will evaluate on a case-by-case basis. - 5.1.3 Lead Hazard Reduction exemptions for pre-1978 structures: - 5.1.3.1 Exemption for structures determined to have lead-free exteriors: In order to confirm that a pre-1978 structure does not contain lead-based paint and is exempt from the lead hazard reduction requirements of PCC 24.55.205.C.2, a limited, exterior scope, lead-based paint inspection report complying with Appendix B must be submitted to and approved by BDS prior to the start of demolition or deconstruction. - 5.1.3.2 Exemption for an unsafe or hazardous structure: If BDS staff determine that a structure meets the requirements for the exemption as an unsafe or hazardous structure as described in PCC 24.55.205.C.8., then the applicant will be exempt from following the lead hazard reduction requirements of PCC.24.55.205.C.2. - 5.1.4 Lead-Based Paint Certifications: Any person performing demolition work on a pre-1978 structure must have one of the following certifications: a certified Abatement Worker, Lead Abatement Supervisor, Project Designer or Lead-Based Paint Renovator. see Appendix C for more information on required certifications - 5.1.5 Horizontal/Vertical Containment: To minimize exposure to neighboring properties during the removal of exterior painted materials, either non-woven geotextile fabric or 6-mil plastic sheeting must be placed on the ground at the base of the exterior wall and extended at least 10 feet beyond the perimeter of the structure or work area.
 If the structure is less than 10 feet from the neighboring property line, an additional vertical containment will also need to be attached from the top of the structure to the ground.
 This can be done by attaching plastic to the gutters or similar method.